35 Commonly-Used Startup Terms You Need to Know

 Companies offering SaaS application development services or some software-as-a-service create and sell digital products that are available on Internet-connected devices.
 Such on-demand products are web-hosted, are often offered based on subscription, and come in a variety of shapes and sizes.

-As such, communication tools like Zoom or Slack, CRMs such as Salesforce, project management software like Trello or ClickUp, marketing tools like Ahrefs or MailChimp, and tons of others can be considered SaaS.
+As such, communication tools like Zoom or Slack, CRMs such as Salesforce, project management software like Trello or ClickUp, marketing tools like Ahrefs or MailChimp, and tons of other SaaS ideas can fall into this category.

 Combining two words, "entrepreneur" and "solo", the term describes a person who has founded a business and runs it on their own.
 That is, no one else is helping them manage and grow the business.
 They handle all the company-related matters independently without external support, employees, or co-founders.

 A stockholder, also referred to as a shareholder, is someone who possesses a company's shares (or specific corporate ownership units).
 This means that they get profit or dividends from these stocks and may have a vote when major decisions are made.
 They differ from stakeholders who have other forms of interest in the company apart from stocks.

 A unicorn company or a unicorn startup is a business term used to describe a startup that is valued at more than 1 billion USD in terms of venture capital.
 The definition also implies that these are private startups.
 They are referred to as unicorns because companies that manage to achieve such success are very rare.